Public Adjuster in Georgia

 Continuing education is required for licensees who are residents in the state of Georgia with less than 20 years of service; that amounts to 15 hours of education.
 Insurance adjusters who are also Georgia residents with more than 20 years of experience must complete 10 hours.

 How do I become a non-resident Georgia insurance adjuster?

 If you hold an insurance adjuster license in another state, then the state of Georgia can also grant you licensing privileges.
-However, if your home state does not require a license for its public adjusters, then you must sit for the Georgia adjuster exam.
+However, if your home state does not require a public adjuster’s license, you must sit for the Georgia adjuster exam.
 Continuing education is not required for non-residents.

 Do you need an adjuster’s license in Georgia?

-Yes, in order to join this profession, you must obtain a Georgia insurance adjuster license.
-In fact, this could be a lucrative and wise move for a professional already working in insurance who wants to make a difference in neighborhoods and communities by advocating on behalf of homeowners/policyholders.
+Yes, you must obtain a Georgia insurance adjuster license to join this profession.
+This could be a lucrative and wise move for a professional already working in insurance who wants to make a difference in neighborhoods and communities by advocating for homeowners/policyholders.

 Are public adjusters legitimate?

-Of course, in every industry, there are scammers who make the rest of the people in that field look bad.
+Of course, in every industry, some scammers make the rest of the people in that field look bad.
 Public adjusters are no different.
 Unfortunately, there have been cases of public adjusters embezzling money from victims of fires and natural disasters who then cash the insurance claim checks that were supposed to go to the homeowners to repair their property damage and water damage.

-Just like a lot of other industries, if you know how to identify the scammers, then you will not become a victim.
-First, never hire a public adjuster who is not licensed and bonded, and whose license status cannot be verified by the Georgia Office of Insurance and Safety Fire.
+Like many other industries, if you know how to identify the scammers, you will not become a victim.
+First, never hire a public adjuster who is not licensed and bonded and whose license status cannot be verified by the Georgia Office of Insurance and Safety Fire.
 Secondly, you should receive a written agreement with all of the adjuster’s fees listed before hiring a public adjuster to start on your case.

 Are there other types of insurance adjusters?